Skip to main content

 • Under Event Name, select the previously configured variable gtag4.event (between double curly brackets {}), as shown in the image below.

-• Under Event Parameters, add the parameters items, currency, transaction_id, value, and tax
+• Under Event Parameters, add the parameters items, currency, transaction_id, value, and tax.

 • Assign a value for each of them by adding the corresponding previously configured variable, as shown in the screenshot below.
 For example, for the value of the event parameter name items, add the previously configured data layer variable gtag4.items (between double curly brackets {}), as shown in the image below.